 I used my "Winter break" this year to do two things, work on ideas for my Goddess Series and try to wrap my head around what the hell I was going to make in gold.
 At first, I thought I would work with a CAD artist as many fine jewelers do.
 A CAD person knows how to technically design a ring or any piece of jewelry using a computer program and can design really small, really detailed and it pops out ready for casting.
 I went with this method to design the 3rd ring for my wedding stack, and it was through that experience I learned... it just wasn't for me.
 It might sound weird, but I felt that by being able to control everything, and because of my lack of experience with this design approach, I was losing my design voice.

 I went back to the drawing board quite literally.
 I spent so many nights sketching and trying to figure out how I could still create something true to myself and my brand, while also making it small enough to cast in 14K gold and be affordable.
 I was at a standstill, until I had a conversation with my friend Rebecca.
 What she said exactly, I can't remember, but it was something to the effect of "How do you convey the power of your silver jewelry, just in a smaller version?".
 Maybe it was the way she said it, or maybe it was just the little push I needed to get to that "aha moment".
 But right then, everything clicked into place, and I took templates for my larger rings and cut them into slices.
 Maybe you can't buy a giant ring all at once, but it's something you can build up to or mix and match to make your own stacks and I dived into designing.
+One thing being an artist has taught me is, when creativity is flowing, you better stop and pay attention.
+That's exactly what I did, I just jumped in, and I was in a zone!
+I designed two big stacking rings with 9 rings each, all able to be mixed in matched however you please...
+I was so happy!

 How you make jewelry is as personal as food or comedy, how you approach design is based on technique and skills, but also very much personal preference.
 I developed my way of design over many years and it's something that is unique to our brand.
 So, for me design always starts with the waxes.
 For my one-of-a-kind pieces the waxes just go to cast and that's it.
 But with a collection the process Is much longer.
 We start with casting all of the waxes in brass, it cuts down on cost and the metal is slightly harder, so they are easy to finish.